AlonLandmann/holdem-trainer-5/README.md

 # Hold'em Trainer

+[Hold'em Trainer](https://holdem-trainer.com/) is a web application that allows you to build and edit ranges and practice them as you like.

 ## Demo

-[Hold'em Trainer](https://holdem-trainer.com/) is a web application that allows you to build and edit ranges and practice them as often as you like.

 ![Demo](public/readme/demo.gif)